Children's Centres - frequently asked questions

 People’s Services within Cheshire West and Chester Council.
 Those

-Where Centres are on school sites there will often be joint management agreements in relation to premises, caretaking and cleaning.
-Head teachers/School Governors will usually sit on Advisory Groups and many Centre managers are now members of School Governing Bodies.
+Where centres are on school sites there will often be joint management agreements in relation to premises, caretaking and cleaning.
+Head teachers/school Governors will usually sit on Advisory Boards and many centre managers are also members of school Governing Bodies.

-How will the childcare arrangements operate within the Centre?
+How do childcare arrangements operate within the centre?

-In some Centres, mostly those in the most disadvantaged areas, childcare will be integrated with early years education and will be operational from 8am - 6pm, 51 weeks of the year.
-This is usually delivered by an independent (private, voluntary or social enterprise) nursery provider who will work with the Children’s Centre and the Children’s Centre qualified teacher to ensure that provision is high quality, accessible and flexible to meet the needs of the local community.
-Childcare providers will be contracted to operate an admissions policy and charging structure that supports the objectives of the Centre.
+In some centres childcare will be integrated with early years education and will be operational from 8am - 6pm, 51 weeks of the year.
+This is usually delivered by an independent (private, voluntary or social enterprise) nursery provider.
+The provider will work with the children’s centre and the children’s centre qualified teacher to ensure that provision is high quality, accessible and flexible to meet the needs of the local community.
+Childcare providers will be contracted to operate an admissions policy and charging structure that supports the objectives of the centre.
 These nursery spaces are designed to enable the inclusion of children with additional needs.
 The Council’s early years team will be actively involved in promoting and supporting the inclusion of children with additional needs.

 We live in a rural area.
-How will Children’s Centre provision develop in such areas?
+How is children’s centre provision developed in such areas?

 We recognise that the urban ‘pram pushable’ model will not work for dispersed rural populations.
-We are developing the use of existing community premises (including schools) in some of the larger villages; developing joined up ways of working with organisations who already serve the rural community, eg Health Visitors, Churches, Schools to help us identify families with additional needs; and implementing peripatetic family support services to those families who have additional needs.
+We have developed the use of existing community premises (including schools) in some of the larger villages; developing joined up ways of working with organisations who already serve the rural community, e.g. health visitors, churches and schools, to help us identify families with additional needs.
+We have implemented outreach family support services to those families who have additional needs.